Top Booked Restaurants in San Francisco This Week

 4. La Mar Cocina Peruana San Francisco

-Other sought-after spots on the list include Wayfare Tavern and Foreign Cinema, which ranked sixth and seventh.
+Other sought-after spots on the list include Wayfare Tavern and Waterbar, which ranked sixth and seventh.
 The list highlights everything from long-standing favorites to new neighborhood destinations, showcasing San Francisco’s ever-evolving culinary landscape.

 Be the First to Know